EMPLOYEES ARE NOT INDEPENDENT CONTRACTORS CLOSING A LOOPHOLE TO FAIR BENEFITS AND PROTECTIONS FOR WORKERS

 But the bill could affect not only gig workers at companies like Uber, Lyft, DoorDash, Postmates and Instacart, it could change the employment status of more than a million low-wage workers in California, including nail salon workers, janitors and construction workers who are not covered by labor laws.

 Employees Are Not Independent Contractors Closing a Loophole to Fair Benefits and Protections for Workers.
-If you would like more information about your independent contractor situation, please contact us or email to email@example.com and speak with one of our employment attorneys in Connecticut and New York.
+If you would like more information about your independent contractor situation, please contact us at 203-255-4150 and speak with one of our employment attorneys in Connecticut and New York.